juanca/react-aria-components/README.md

 Disclaimer: this is in an alpha stage.

 For a hands-on approach to this library, see the [demo](https://juanca.github.io/react-aria-components).
-The demo is manually deployed (for the time being) and can be based off any branch -- which means it might not be stable!

 ## Browsers support